pemheath/learn-train-evolve/designdoc.md

 - To manage the scope, this initial iteration will not yet support the "learn" and "evolve" functionality.
 Those will come in phase 2 and phase 3.
 - This initial product will not support creating a user that already has training data.
 Any newly created user will start with zero data regarding training history.
-- This intial product will not integrate with any other fitness apps (Whoop, Apple Watch, etc) and it will only be a web based application (no smartphone apps, for example).
+- This initial product will not integrate with any other fitness apps (Whoop, Apple Watch, etc.) and it will only be a web based application (no smartphone apps, for example).
 - This product will only support a single location Academy with adult programs only.
 - This product will not allow athletes to track and plan for competition: the focus will only be on training at the academy.
 A compete thread can come in a future phase.